sumayah67/alx-system_engineering-devops/0x00-shell_basics/README.md

-Move all files beginning with an uppercase letter to the directory
+Creating a script that deletes all files in the current working directory